ShadowNetSOL/ShadowNet/SECURITY.md

 - No session-level tracking or user identifiers are implemented
 ⸻

-⚠️ Known Limitations
+⚠️ ## Known Limitations

-	•	Relay-based architecture introduces a trusted intermediary (server)
+- Relay-based architecture introduces a trusted intermediary (server)
-	•	Full anonymity is not guaranteed
+- Full anonymity is not guaranteed
-	•	Some modern websites may bypass or break under proxy rewriting
+- Some modern websites may bypass or break under proxy rewriting
-	•	External relay endpoints (if used) are not controlled or audited
+- External/public relay endpoints are used temporarily and are not controlled or audited

-⸻
+- Dedicated ShadowNet relay infrastructure is still in development and not independently audited
+- Proxy-based architecture requires trust in the server layer ⸻

 🔐 Cryptographic & Key Management